-WHEN MY DEATH IS IMMINENT A. If I have an incurable terminal illness or injury, and I will die imminently - meaning that a reasonably prudent physician, knowledgeable about the case and the treatment possibilities with respect to the medical conditions involved, would judge that I will live only a week or less ever if lifesaving treatment or care is provided to me - the following may be withheld or withdrawn (Be as specific as possible; SEE SUGGESTIONS.): (be as specific as possible, SEE SOGGESTIONS.).
-(Cross off any remaining blank lines.)
-WHEN I AM TERMINALLY ILL B. Final Stage of Terminal Condition .
-If I have an incurable terminal illness or injury and ever though death is not imminent I am in the final stage of that terminal condition - meaning that a reasonably prudent physician, knowledgeable about the case and the treatment possibilities with respect to the medical conditions involved, would judge that I will live only three months or les even if lifesaving treatment or care is provided to me - the following may be withheld or withdrawn: (Be as specific as possible; SEE SUGGESTIONS.): (be as specific as possible, SEE SOGGESTIONS.).
-(Cross off any remaining blank lines.)
-G. OFFICE AND GELLY GOLDENSONS C. OTHER SPECIAL CONDITIONS: (Be as specific as possible; SEE SUGGESTIONS.): (Cross off any remaining blank lines.)
-Cross off any remaining stank mies.
-IF I AM PREGNANT D. Special Instructions for Pregnancy.
-If I am pregnant, I direct my health care provider(s) and health care agent(s) to use all lifesaving procedures for myself with none of the above special conditions applying if there is a chance that prolonging my life might allow my child to be born -VIII- - V 111 -
+A. If I have an incurable terminal illness or injury, and I will die imminently - meaning that a reasonably prudent physician, knowledgeable about the case and the treatment possibilities with respect to the medical conditions involved, would judge that I will live only a week or less even if lifesaving treatment or care is provided to me - the following may be withheld or withdrawn: (Be as specific as possible; SEE SUGGESTIONS.): (Cross off any remaining blank lines.)
+WHEN I AM TERMINALLY ILL B. Final Stage of Terminal Condition.
+If I have an incurable terminal illness or injury and even though death is not imminent I am in the final stage of that terminal condition - meaning that a reasonably prudent physician, knowledgeable about the case and the treatment possibilities with respect to the medical conditions involved, would judge that I will live only three months or less, even if lifesaving treatment or care is provided to me - the following may be withheld or withdrawn: (Be as specific as possible; SEE SUGGESTIONS.): (Cross off any remaining blank lines.)
+C. OTHER SPECIAL CONDITIONS: (Be as specific as possible; SEE SUGGESTIONS.): (Cross off any remaining blank lines.)

+IF I AM PREGNANT

+D. Special Instructions for Pregnancy.
+If I am pregnant, I direct my health care provider(s) and health care attorney in fact(s) to use all lifesaving procedures for myself with none of the above special conditions applying if there is a chance that prolonging my life might allow my child to be born alive.
+I also direct that lifesaving procedures be used even if I am legally determined to be brain dead if there is a chance that doing so might allow my child to be born alive.
+Except as I specify by writing my signature in the box below, no one is authorized to consent to any procedure for me that would result in the death of my unborn child.